A global collaboration for patient safety

 UMC as the WHO Collaborating Centre for International Drug Monitoring

-The WHO PIDM was launched by WHO in 1968, and 10 years later UMC was established as a WHO Collaborating Centre for International Drug Monitoring to manage the technical and scientific aspects of the programme.
+The WHO PIDM was launched by WHO in 1968, and 10 years later UMC was established to carry out the operational activities of the Programme as a WHO Collaborating Centre for International Drug Monitoring.

-The activities that UMC carries out as a WHO Collaborating Centre, in close liaison with WHO headquarters in Geneva, include:
+The activities that UMC carries out as a WHO Collaborating Centre, in close liaison with WHO, include:

 • Support WHO in the scientific development and in its activities in the WHO PIDM relating to the detection, assessment, understanding and prevention of adverse effects or any other drug-related problem.